nozer0/nozer0.github.io/_posts/en/2014-02-11-how-to-use-svn.md

 As we can see from above, most commands can support '-r' argument, besides the normal way to set revision number like `-r 5`, we can also use more flex ways.

-Subversion predefines several keywords working similiarlly as numbers.
-'HEAD' indicates the latest revision of repository, and 'BASE' indicates the latest unchanged revision of working area, 'COMMITTED' is equal to the lastest change revision, and 'PREV' means the last changed revision.
+Subversion predefines several keywords working similarly as numbers.
+'HEAD' indicates the latest revision of repository, and 'BASE' indicates the latest unchanged revision of working area, 'COMMITTED' is equal to the latest change revision, and 'PREV' means the last changed revision.

 We can also give date time if we are not sure the revision number by wrapping with braces.